 People who have not been able to reduce their cholesterol levels through lifestyle measures alone may also use statins to do so.

 Click here to read about tracking cholesterol levels.

 Managing blood pressure

-Medications can become necessary to help control high blood pressure (hypertension).
+Medications may be necessary to help some people control high blood pressure.

 Controlling body weight

 Different methods are available for measuring a healthy weight.

 BMI offers a useful guideline, but fat distribution may be a better indicator of cardiovascular risk.

 People who carry excess weight around their abdomen or waist may face a higher risk of heart disease than those whose weight sits around their hips.

 Use this calculator to work out your BMI.